Notice of Pre-AIA or AIA Status

 The quantity of experimentation needed to make and/or use the invention:

-Extensive experimentation would be required to determine how to test and use each membrane-bound protein for the requisite capability either alone or in combination with any other membrane-bound protein.
-The science of immune cell stimulation has not evolved such that, without guidance or working examples in the specification regarding a nexus between specific membrane-bound protein structures and NK proliferation responses, one can perform the full scope of the claimed method without undue and unreasonable experimentation, which may never be achieved across the entire scope of any internally gelated cell type and possibly infinite combinations of membrane-bound proteins collectively.
-In particular, extensive experimentation would be required to determine how to use membrane bound proteins not exposed on the cell surface of the internally gelated cell such that the NK cells can contact it and respond.
-A nexus was demonstrated in the instant application only using a single combination of specific proteins and single cell types; however applicant is invited to furnish evidence to the contrary.
+Extensive experimentation would be required to determine how to test and use each membrane-bound protein for the requisite capability either alone or in combination with any other membrane-bound protein or the context of a particular cell type engineered to express said membrane-bound protein The science of NK cell stimulation and internally gelation of any cell has not evolved such that, without guidance or working examples in the specification regarding a nexus between specific membrane-bound protein structures and NK proliferation responses, one can perform the full scope of the claimed method without undue and unreasonable experimentation, which may never be achieved across the entire scope of any internally gelated cell type and possibly infinite combinations of membrane-bound proteins collectively.
+In particular, extensive experimentation would be required to determine how to use membrane bound proteins not exposed on the cell surface in high quantities/densities of the internally gelated cell or with access to the “antigen” such that the NK cells can contact it and respond.
+A nexus was demonstrated in the instant application only using 41BBL and mbIL-15; however, applicant is invited to furnish evidence to the contrary, such as teachings in the prior art regarding any of the membrane proteins recited in claim 3, such as by any of the cell types recited in claim 16.

 Claim Rejections - 35 USC § 103